-Course Note: Students cannot earn credit for both CRMJ 2400 and SOC 2400.
+CRMJ 2400 and SOC 2400.

-Prerequisite: SOC 1000 must be completed with a grade of C or better.
+Prerequisite: SOC 1000 must be completed with a

 CRMJ 2420 - Juvenile Justice

 This course is designed as an introduction to the field of juvenile justice.
 It will cover all the aspects of the juvenile justice system, from early history reform schools to the progressive development centers of today, along with alternatives to incarceration.
 This course will follow the evolution of the courts and the laws pertaining to the juvenile.